Cathanys/EmpyrionPlaytimeRewardsShop/README.md

 ## Installation

 **Don't use it.
-I have not tested it.
+It is under development and not finished.
 It will crash with 99% chance.**
 For Server copy the content of the EmpyrionPlayerRewardsShop ZIP into the folder Content\Mods\
 For Single Player mode copy the content of the EmpyrionPlayerRewardsShop_Client ZIP into the folder Content\Mods\